MyBord/mybord-server/docs/build.md

 * **`SESSION_SECRET`**:
   * Signs our express session cookie.

-## V. Running Locally
+## VI.
+Running Locally

-In order to run the server locally, you must do the following steps:
+Before running the server locally, you must do the following:

+1. Download docker community edition.
-1. Create a `dev.env` file at the root of the directory with the required env vars outlined above.
+2. Create a `dev.env` file at the root of the directory with the required env vars outlined above.
-2. If there were any previous prisma instances that ran, run `yarn prisma-delete:dev`.
+3. If there were any previous prisma instances that ran, run `yarn prisma-delete:dev`.

+Once you are ready to run the server locally, you must do the following steps:

-2. Run `yarn prisma-deploy:dev`.
+1. Run `yarn prisma-deploy:dev`.
-3. Run `yarn build:dev`.
+2. Run `yarn build:dev`.
-4. In a second terminal window, run `yarn run:dev`.
+3. In a second terminal window, run `yarn run:dev`.